-The Difference Between Herpes and Pimples (with Photos)
+How to Tell the Difference Between Herpes and Pimples (With Photos)

-What does herpes look like?
 This is a very common question.
-It is common for people with Herpes Simplex Virus (HSV) symptoms to confuse them with skin problems such as a rash or pimples, or for a simple bug bite, a razor burn, shaving cut, ingrown hair, or yeast infection with HSV.
+People with Herpes Simplex Virus (HSV) symptoms often confuse them with common skin problems such as a rash, pimples, bug bites, razor burn, shaving cuts, ingrown hairs, or yeast infection.

 - Itchiness and rash.